gempix-ai/Gempix-AI/README.md

 - Lightning-Fast Generation: Generate 1K resolution images in just 3.0 seconds with our innovative acceleration technology.
 Experience unprecedented speed without compromising quality.

-- Context Understanding: Leverage the power of Gempix's deep contextual understanding to create images that perfectly match your vision.
+- Context Understanding: Leverage the power of GemPix's deep contextual understanding to create images that perfectly match your vision.
 The AI comprehends complex relationships between objects, lighting, and composition for truly intelligent image generation.

 - Natural Language Interface: Edit images using intuitive text prompts without complex tools or workflows.
 Describe changes like "replace the sign text with 'SOLD'" or "add sunglasses to the character" for precise, high-quality results in seconds.